*This post may contain affiliate links. Read more »

 Eggplant

-Aubergine is the heart of Soslu Patlıcan, contributing a delightful, creamy texture and earthy flavor.
-You can make it with almost any kind of eggplant, though I would opt not to use smaller varieties like Thai eggplant or Japanese eggplant.
+You can make Soslu Patlıcan, with almost any kind of eggplant, though I would opt not to use smaller varieties like the Indian eggplants you might use to make makdous with, or Thai eggplants or Japanese eggplants either.
 These are better to make dishes like Ensaladang Talong and Sayur Lodeh.
 They have too high of a ratio of skin to flesh to be suitable for this recipe.

 Aleppo Pepper Flakes